 A more detailed build instruction in Swedish is found here:

-As of August 19 2014, I still have som fine tuning to do before starting the prints on my own printer.
-Other projects also have priorities higher than this, but I do hope to be able to start doing lots of stuff before the autumn sets in and make me even more busy.
+As of August 19 2014, I still have some fine tuning to do before starting the prints on my own printer.
+Other projects also have priorities higher than this, but I do hope to be able to start doing lots of stuff before the autumn sets in and make me even busier.
 When it comes to business models and consumer markets, that’s unchartered territories, and I hope that I can be a part of the discovery on that, somewhere, sometime soon.
-One business is to modify the Velleman and build a more consumer friendly version, something that has been done by others, and is totally legit, because the whole concept, alla hardware and all software needed is open source, to be picked up on the net and in hardware stores, and modified for the best of humanity and the market.
+One business is to modify the Velleman and build a more consumer-friendly version, something that has been done by others, and is totally legit, because the whole concept, alla hardware and all software needed is open source, to be picked up on the net and in hardware stores, and modified for the best of humanity and the market.

 The future is described here, in The Telegraph